Modern slavery and human trafficking statement

 In order to assess the risk of modern slavery in our existing supply chains and to understand the operating context of the charity, Barnardo’s has continued to conduct detailed audit and risk assessment of our existing suppliers, which is a long-term project given the size of the organisation.
 We will take action to eliminate and/or reduce the risk of modern slavery where appropriate.
 For any overseas suppliers to our Retail business, we have a due diligence process in place to ensure compliance.

 Barnardo’s is committed to ensuring that all Trustees, employees and volunteers are provided with appropriate guidance and training on the principles of responsible procurement relevant to their roles and responsibilities.
 We regularly review and monitor the effectiveness of our procurement framework and update it as considered appropriate.
-In line with our continuous learning principles, a new wave of training on responsible procurement is due to be rolled out in 2023 through the Barnardo’s University (BU), our learning and development function, initially targeting those members of staff who are budget holders with responsibility for procurement.
+In line with our continuous learning principles, a new wave of training on responsible procurement has been rolled out in 2023, targeting those members of staff who are budget holders with responsibility for procurement.

 Recruitment